CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_posture_custom_rule.md

 ### Required

-- `cloud_platform` (String) Cloud platform for the policy rule.
 - `cloud_provider` (String) Cloud provider for the policy rule.
 - `description` (String) Description of the policy rule.
 - `name` (String) Name of the policy rule.
 - `resource_type` (String) The full resource type.
-Format examples: AWS: AWS::IAM::CredentialReport, Azure: Microsoft.Compute/virtualMachines, GCP: container.googleapis.com/Cluster.
-- `subdomain` (String) Subdomain for the policy rule.
-Valid values are 'IOM' (Indicators of Misconfiguration) or 'IaC' (Infrastructure as Code).
-IOM is only supported at this time.
+Examples: `AWS::IAM::CredentialReport`, `Microsoft.Compute/virtualMachines`, `container.googleapis.com/Cluster`

 ### Optional

 - `alert_info` (List of String) A list of the alert logic and detection criteria for rule violations.
-Parent value will be used when parent_rule_id is defined.
+When `alert_info` is not defined and `parent_rule_id` is defined, this field will inherit the parent rule's `alert_info`.
+Do not include numbering within this list.
+The Falcon console will automatically add numbering.
 - `attack_types` (Set of String) Specific attack types associated with the rule.
-Note: If 'parent_rule_id' is specified, these attack types will be inherited from the parent rule, and any values provided here will be ignored.
+Note: If `parent_rule_id` is defined, attack types will be inherited from the parent rule and cannot be specified using this field.
-- `controls` (Attributes Set) Security framework and compliance rule information. (see [below for nested schema](#nestedatt--controls))
+- `controls` (Attributes Set) Security framework and compliance rule information.
+Utilize the `crowdstrike_cloud_compliance_framework_controls` data source to obtain this information.
+When `controls` is not defined and `parent_rule_id` is defined, this field will inherit the parent rule's `controls`. (see [below for nested schema](#nestedatt--controls))
 - `logic` (String) Rego logic for the rule.
 If this is not defined, then parent_rule_id must be defined.
+When `parent_rule_id` is defined, `logic` from the parent rule is not visible, but it is used for triggering this rule.
-- `parent_rule_id` (String) UUID of the parent rule to inherit properties from.
-Required if logic is not specified.
+- `parent_rule_id` (String) Id of the parent rule to inherit properties from.
+The `crowdstrike_cloud_posture_rules` data source can be used to query Falcon for parent rule information to use in this field.
+Required if `logic` is not specified.
 - `remediation_info` (List of String) Information about how to remediate issues detected by this rule.
+Do not include numbering within this list.
+The Falcon console will automatically add numbering.
-- `severity` (Number) Severity of the rule.
-Valid values are 0 (critical), 1 (high), 2 (medium), 3 (informational).
+- `severity` (String) Severity of the rule.
+Valid values are `critical`, `high`, `medium`, `informational`.

 ### Read-Only

+- `cloud_platform` (String) Cloud platform for the policy rule.
 - `domain` (String) CrowdStrike domain for the custom rule.
 Default is CSPM
-- `uuid` (String) Unique identifier of the policy rule.
+- `id` (String) Unique identifier of the policy rule.
+- `subdomain` (String) Subdomain for the policy rule.
+Valid values are 'IOM' (Indicators of Misconfiguration) or 'IAC' (Infrastructure as Code).
+IOM is only supported at this time.

 <a id="nestedatt--controls"></a>
 ### Nested Schema for `controls`

 Required:

-- `authority` (String) This compliance framework
+- `authority` (String) The compliance framework
 - `code` (String) The compliance framework rule code

 ## Import